MinnPost/minnpost-elections-dashboard/README.md

 ## Accessing the API

+The application's API returns the most recent data, in JSON format, that has been stored by the scraper tasks.
+Once an API endpoint has been requested, data is cached based on the API settings, and it is returned by the application until either the relevant scraper task runs again, or until the cache expires.
+The cache's default expiration is stored in seconds in the `CACHE_DEFAULT_TIMEOUT` configuration value.
+There is a separate value for the Google Sheet API's timeout, which is stored (also in seconds) in the `PARSER_API_CACHE_TIMEOUT` configuration value.

-To access the scraper's content in JSON format, use the following URLs.
+To access the scraper's data, use the following URLs.
 These URLs will return all of the contents of the respective models:

 - [areas](https://minnpost-mn-election-results.herokuapp.com/api/areas)
 - [contests](https://minnpost-mn-election-results.herokuapp.com/api/contests)